theCanadianHat/OCA8/chapters/5/reviewQuestions/readme.md

 - [ ] B. Lizard laying eggs
 - [ ] C. The code will not compile because of line 4.
 - [ ] D. The code will not compile because of line 5.
-- [ ] E. The code will not compile because of line 9.
+- [X] E. The code will not compile because of line 9.

 ### A16.
+The code doesn't compile, so options A and B are incorrect.
+The issue with line 9 is that `layEggs()` is marked as `final` in the superclass `Reptile`, which means it cannot be overridden.
+There are no errors on any other lines, so options C and D are incorrect.

 ### Q17.
 What is the output of the following code?
 ```java